allaway/biomed-project/README.md

-# Challenge Analysis Template
+# Biomedical Data Science Project Template
-What this project is: A template project for post-challenge analysis with template R markdown files describing important common post-challenge analyses, and a general explanation of how they are done.
+What this project is: A template project for biomedical data science projects with template R markdown files.

 What this project isn't: A codebase for running analyses.